threez/intm/README.md

 * `noop` implements a simple none merge implementation
 * `simple` sorts the list and uses a simple extension loop
+* `btree` sorts while merging in order to save memory

 ### Reader